Jacob Turner, PhD

 I am a political scientist investigating the relationships between the security sector, citizens, and elected politicians in the context of democratic regimes.
 This broad theme includes investigating how experiences of violence and interactions with law enforcement influence the development of trust in public institutions, understanding how agents of the security sector organize politically, and uncovering the causes and consequences of local crime reduction policy choices.

-Currently, I am a postdoctoral researcher at the Dove Research Centre: Human Development and Violence as a part of the Wellcome Trust “Lifecourse Determinants and Prevention of Violence” project.
+Previously, I was a postdoctoral researcher at the Dove Research Centre: Human Development and Violence as a part of the Wellcome Trust “Lifecourse Determinants and Prevention of Violence” project.

 While most of my work has focused on Brazil, I have also published research on violence and state institutions focused on El Salvador and the United States.

-On this page, you can find a discussion of my research, descriptions of select projects, my teaching philosophy, and some cool examples of original interactive elements from survey-based research.
+On this page, you can find a discussion of my research, teaching philosophy, and some examples of original interactive elements from survey-based research.
 You can find an up-to-date CV here.

 University of Notre Dame